favour2025/favour2025/README.md

 - 👋 Hi, I’m @favour2025
-- 👀 I’m interested in fronted
+- 👀 I’m interested in frontend
 - 🌱 I’m currently learning frontend
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...